 Benzodiazepines are a class of prescription drugs that act on specific brain receptors called gamma-aminobutyric acid-A (GABA-A).
 Benzodiazepines attach to these receptors and make the brain’s nerves less sensitive to stimulation, causing a calming effect.
 Sold as prescription drugs for anxiety disorders such as insomnia, panic attacks, and seizures, it is common to use benzos to lead to physical dependence and, ultimately, the need for a benzodiazepine detox program to manage withdrawal symptoms.

 The addiction created by benzodiazepines, whether from substance abuse or resulting from a medically supervised treatment plan, requires a medical detox program to overcome.
 Benzo addiction is considered to have among the worst withdrawal syndrome of any class of drugs.
 Very few people complete benzo detoxification without professional assistance, and those who do are more likely to relapse.
 At Compass Detox, we’ve helped many people just like you overcome benzodiazepine abuse.
-Our programs have been proven successful, and our facility is designed to foster an environment of relaxation where people under our care feel safe, comfortable, and entertained.
+Our programs at Compass Detox have been proven successful, and our facility is designed to foster an environment of relaxation where people under our care feel safe, comfortable, and entertained.

 Benzo Withdrawal Symptoms

 The withdrawal symptoms of a benzodiazepine detox can be physically and emotionally painful and can even be life-threatening if you try to stop “cold turkey.”
 If you have a history of higher doses or taking benzos for a prolonged time, your withdrawal symptoms will be more intense.
 Our benzodiazepine detox program creates an experience unique to the individual, managing physical dependence and mental health.